 The Littleton Care-A-Van is a partnered service between Tri-County Transit and Littleton Regional Healthcare.
-LRH will continue its commitment to improved access to medical care by providing free scheduled rides to Physicians offices and Littleton Regional Healthcare outpatient services in which individual passengers can request transportation from their home to an LRH affiliated doctor free
+LRH will continue its commitment to improved access to medical care by providing free scheduled rides to Physicians offices and Littleton Regional Healthcare outpatient services in which individual passengers can request transportation from their home to an LRH affiliated doctor free of charge.

 1. What Is the Purpose of care-a-van?

 Care-A-Van service is designed for people who need transportation to medical appointments with Littleton Regional Healthcare and affiliate doctors.

 Care-A-Van service is available to persons with disabilities, seniors 60 and older and the general public.

 The Care-A-Van service is free of charge for individuals traveling to Littleton Regional Healthcare medical appointments and affiliated doctors.

 The Car-A-Van operates Monday through Friday, 7am to 5:30pm.

 To reserve a ride, call our dispatchers at (603)-752-1741 or TTY: 711.
 Please be aware, Tri-County Transit requires trips to be scheduled 24 hrs in advance.
 Same day service cannot be guaranteed.
 When you call, be prepared to answer the following questions: